moiSentineL/moisentinel.github.io/src/pages/math ventures.md

 ---
 ## Update
 umm... [:It's harder than I thought](#:xLore).
 I couldn't grasp a lot of things.
 Isometries officially kicked my butt.
 I realised that it was not great for a 10th Grader (soon to be 11th) like me.
 Perhaps I need a bit more BASIC-Basic Mathematics.
+For now, I am putting an hold on grinding Basic Mathematics by Serge Lang.
+I will continue learning math from Khan Academy and much more.

 **What about the future?** Well, I want to keep posting about math, regardless of the source.
 I will keep posting what I learn, what is interesting and what is not.